awsdocs/aws-cdk-guide/v2/resources.md

 ------

-If the AWS CDK determines that the resource is in the same account and Region, but in a different stack, it automatically synthesizes AWS CloudFormation [exports](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html) in the producing stack and an [Fn::ImportValue](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html) in the consuming stack to transfer that information from one stack to the other\.
+If the AWS CDK determines that the resource is in the same environment, but in a different stack, it automatically synthesizes AWS CloudFormation [exports](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-stack-exports.html) in the producing stack and an [Fn::ImportValue](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-importvalue.html) in the consuming stack to transfer that information from one stack to the other\.

-### Resolving dependency deadlocks<a name="resources_deadlock"></a>
+#### Resolving dependency deadlocks<a name="resources_deadlock"></a>

 Referencing a resource from one stack in a different stack creates a dependency between the two stacks\.
 This makes sure that they're deployed in the right order\.
 After the stacks are deployed, this dependency is concrete\.
 After that, removing the use of the shared resource from the consuming stack can cause an unexpected deployment failure\.
 This happens if there is another dependency between the two stacks that force them to be deployed in the same order\.
 It can also happen without a dependency if the producing stack is simply chosen by the CDK Toolkit to be deployed first\.
 The AWS CloudFormation export is removed from the producing stack because it's no longer needed, but the exported resource is still being used in the consuming stack because its update is not yet deployed\.
 Therefore, deploying the producer stack fails\.

 To break this deadlock, remove the use of the shared resource from the consuming stack\. \(This removes the automatic export from the producing stack\.\) Next, manually add the same export to the producing stack using exactly the same logical ID as the automatically generated export\.
 Remove the use of the shared resource in the consuming stack and deploy both stacks\.
 Then, remove the manual export \(and the shared resource if it's no longer needed\) and deploy both stacks again\.
 The stack's `[exportValue\(\)](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.Stack.html#exportwbrvalueexportedvalue-options)` method is a convenient way to create the manual export for this purpose\. \(See the example in the linked method reference\.\)

-## Referencing resources in your AWS account<a name="resources_external"></a>
+### Referencing resources in your AWS account<a name="resources_external"></a>

 Suppose you want to use a resource already available in your AWS account in your AWS CDK app\.
 This might be a resource that was defined through the console, an AWS SDK, directly with AWS CloudFormation, or in a different AWS CDK application\.
 You can turn the resource's ARN \(or another identifying attribute, or group of attributes\) into a proxy object\.
 The proxy object serves as a reference to the resource by calling a static factory method on the resource's class\.